The Donald Trump Pictures

 We hired a number of professionals to determine the importance and market value of The Guccione Collection.
 As a stand-alone collection it was surely an interesting find, but it was small.
 It was the idea that where there was smoke there was fire that kept me tuned in.
 Many of my partners could not understand my obsession, but I began to focus on finishing what I believed Bob Guccione had begun.
 There were thousands of pages of his personal notes, perceptions of media and business plans for the future.
 His art was impeccable.
 He was a master draftsman, cartoonist and photographer; he literally created his own genres of erotic art, health and wellness, sci-fi, fashion, science and contemporary art.

 He had gone from a penniless artist living on the streets of Rome to one of the wealthiest men in the world, appearing on the Forbes list and living in the most expensive private townhouse in New York City.
 I studied everything about the man, but I could not find the mysterious treasure so many in his circles described to me.
-I was well aware that his art collection, one the most comprehensive in existence at the time, was auctioned off, but many who knew the artist told me that Bob’s real treasure was nearly a half century of his own works and photographs.
+I was well aware that his art collection, one of the most comprehensive in existence at the time, was auctioned off, but many who knew the artist told me that Bob’s real treasure was nearly a half century of his own works and photographs.
 I was told very few people had access to the collection even when it was perfectly intact at his mansion which doubled as his personal office and photography studio.
-He never actually worked out of the corporate offices. preferring to live and work inside his castle.
+He never actually worked out of the corporate offices, preferring to live and work inside his castle.
 Like a fortress, it was guarded 24/7 by New York City’s moonlighting finest.
 He rarely slept and was known to work on the creatives for the magazines until dawn, when he would sleep for a few hours before his morning business briefings.

 According to insiders who knew him well, when his fortune evaporated in the early 2000s and the authorities came to forcibly remove him from his mansion, his personal collection was packed up and taken away to a hiding place the night before they arrived.
 He would eventually leverage the collection as collateral in exchange for a lifeline of credit that sustained him until he passed away.